CARES Act Frequently Asked Questions

 Payments will be processed and mailed by the Atlantic States Marine Fisheries Commission.
 Payments will be sent by check via USPS mail.
 Checks will be mailed to the corresponding mailing address on file with the applicant.

-Payments are expected to be processed and mailed in mid-February.
+CAA payments will be processed shortly after the application deadline.
 FWC will provide updates on the status of the payments on our CARES Act website.